 John Ng is a divisional crime analyst with the Saskatoon Police Service and has been a law enforcement analyst for nearly 10 years.
 He’s a certified law enforcement analyst with the International Association of Crime Analysts and has been an active member having volunteered with their former Methods Subcommittee co-authoring a handful of technical papers on analytical methods including hotspot analysis, prioritizing offenders, and social network analysis and currently volunteers with their Publications Committee.

-Dr. Linden is Professor of Sociology and Research Fellow with the Centre for Defence and Security Studies at the University of Manitoba.
-An expert on auto theft and thefts from autos, his research also focuses on policing, crime prevention and community safety program evaluation.
+Dr. Linden is a Professor of Sociology and Research Fellow with the Centre for Defence and Security Studies at the University of Manitoba.
+An expert on auto theft and thefts from autos, his research also focuses on policing, crime prevention, and community safety program evaluation.